 When speaking to the dog, some common commands you may hear from the owner include:

-- Assis! = Sit
+- Assis ! = Sit

-- Reste! = Stay
+- Reste ! = Stay

-- Couché! = Down
+- Couché ! = Down

 But I recommend you focus on understanding the basic full questions above first.
 That way you can train your ear to hear them when spoken orally and can recite them confidently next time you see a pooch in the park.

 Have you been approached by a French speaker while walking your dog?
 Or were you the one doing the approaching?
 How did it go?
-Join my weekly newsletter below and share with me your experience !
+Join my weekly newsletter and share with me your experience !